Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Method

 \subsection{GAN}

 To condition the generator on latent vectors, we utilize a StyleGAN2~\cite{karras2020analyzing} based generator to produce tri-plane features.
-Instead of generating deformation fields, we generate the tri-planes directly by the generator.
 We condition each layer of the proposed ENARF by the latent vector with a modulated convolution~\cite{karras2020analyzing}.
 Since the proposed tri-plane based generator can only represent the foreground object, we use an additional StyleGAN2 based generator for the background.

 We randomly sample latent vectors for our tri-plane generator and background generator: ${\bf z} = ({\bf z}_\text{tri}, {\bf z}_\text{ENARF}, {\bf z}_b) \sim \mathcal N (0, I)$, where ${\bf z}_\text{tri}$, ${\bf z}_\text{ENARF}$, and ${\bf z}_b$ are latent vectors for the tri-plane generator, ENARF, and background generator, respectively.
 The tri-plane generator $G_\text{tri}$ generates tri-plane feature $F$ and part probability $P$ from randomly sampled ${\bf z}_\text{tri}$ and bone length $\{l_k\}_{k=1:K}$. $G_\text{tri}$ takes $l_k$ as inputs to account for the diversity of bone lengths.